Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Occurring reaction mechanisms

 The first step in the dissolution process involves the protonation of a surface Lewis base oxide, resulting in a positively charged surface.
-This protonated surface then serves as the starting point for the formation of a complex with an oxalate ion from the solution (see Eq.~\ref{equ:chem_surface_protonisation_complex})~\citep{PANIAS1996A,LITTER1992}.
+This protonated surface serves as the starting point for the formation of a complex with an oxalate ion from solution \citep{PANIAS1996A,LITTER1992}.